Denmark in the Eurovision Song Contest 1996: At Eurovision

 In 1996, for the only time in Eurovision history, an audio-only qualifying round (from which hosts were exempt) was held on 20 March as 29 countries wished to participate in the final but the European Broadcasting Union had set a limit of 22 (plus Norway).
 The countries occupying the bottom seven places after the pre-qualifier would be unable to take part in the main contest.
 After the voting, "Kun med dig" had received 22 points, placing 25th and eliminating Denmark from the contest.

+The contest was broadcast on DR TV (with commentary by Jørgen de Mylius) and on radio station DR P3 (with commentary by Katrine Nyland Sørensen, Martin Loft and Marianne Dinesen).